Since graduating university, Paul has worked as a bookseller, librarian, and educator. Born in the UK, he now lives in Florida.

-Most of the quickest animals run on four legs, but others move by hopping.
-Their speed is impressive, but can only be achieved over relatively short distances in some cases.
+Most of the quickest animals run on four legs, but some move by hopping.
+These animals' top speeds are impressive, but in many cases, they can only be achieved over relatively short distances.

 The pronghorn is faster than any potential predator in North America, prompting scientists to speculate that it evolved to run faster than hunters that no longer exist, such as the American cheetah, which existed during the Pleistocene epoch.

 Springboks are exceptionally fast and can attain speeds of 55 mph (88 km/h) over short distances.
 They can also make sharp turns when running and jump up to 13 feet (4 m) through the air.

 These antelopes can be found in southern Africa and are the only member of their genus, Antidorcas.
 Their name comes from the Afrikaans and Dutch words spring meaning "jump" and bok meaning "male antelope or goat."
 The springbok is the national symbol of South Africa, but unlike pronghorns, they don't have great endurance over long distances.